Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Methods

 In the following, we sketch our construction of level-$l$ gadgets used for the fault-tolerant protocol.
 See Supplemental Information for further detail.
 Note that gate implementations for some classes of CSS codes with multiple logical qubits have also been discussed in Refs.~\cite{gottesman2014faulttolerant,PhysRevA.72.052335}, but the main contribution of our work is to present the gadgets explicitly for our code $\mathcal{Q}^{(l)}$ so that we can prove the existence of a threshold and bound the space and time overheads rigorously for our fault-tolerant protocol.

-We implement the level-$l$ measurement gadget by performing level-$(l-1)$ measurement operations for all the level-$(l-1)$ registers and then calculating bit values of the outcome by a decoder, using the logical $Z$ operator for each logical qubit in the encoded level-$l$ register.
+We implement the level-$l$ measurement gadget by performing level-$(l-1)$ measurement operations for all the level-$(l-1)$ registers and then calculating bit values of the outcome by a decoder, using the logical $Z$ operator for each of the $K^{(l)}$ logical qubits in the encoded level-$l$ register.
+We let $Z_{K^{(l)}}$ label this $Z$-basis measurement with the $K^{(l)}$-bit outcome.
 The fault tolerance follows from transversality.

 We implement the $H$-, $\textsc{CNOT}$-, and $CZ$-gate gadgets by applying level-$(l-1)$ $H$-, $\textsc{CNOT}$-, and $CZ$-gate operations, respectively, to all level-$(l-1)$ registers transversally.
 We implement the Pauli-gate gadget by level-$(l-1)$ Pauli-gate operations to apply the tensor product of Pauli gates representing the logical Pauli operators to the level-$(l-1)$ registers transversally.
 The wait gadget is a special case of the Pauli-gate gadget to apply the identity gate.
 The fault tolerance follows from transversality.